AlperenBektasoglu/SQLServer-TSQL_Educations/011-TemelSqlKomutları.md

 SELECT KategoriID , COUNT(*) FROM Urunler GROUP BY KategoriID

 -- Örnek 2
+SELECT KategoriID FROM Urunler GROUP BY KategoriID

+-- Örnek 3
 SELECT KategoriID , TedarikciID , COUNT(*) FROM Urunler GROUP BY KategoriID , TedarikciID

--- Örnek 3
+-- Örnek 4
 SELECT * FROM Satislar
 SELECT PersonelID , SUM(NakliyeUcreti) FROM Satislar GROUP BY PersonelID
 ```